atryto/atryto-api/README.md

 - `npm run build`
 - `npm start`(this one already runs the build so you can skip the second command)

-If you want your project to be updated every change you make, just use:
+If you want your project to be updated every change you make and keep restarting, just use:

 - `npm run watch` instead of `npm start`.